i-rinat/libvdpau-va-gl/README.md

 Copying
 =======
-libvdpau-va-gl is distributed under the terms of the LGPLv3.
-See files COPYING, COPYING.GPLv3, and COPYING.LGPLv3 for details.
+libvdpau-va-gl is distributed under the terms of the MIT license.
+See LICENSE file for details.

 Contact
 =======